saeonny/tinyapp/README.md

 - click http://localhost:8080/urls or copy and paste this link to your webbrowser.

 ## Features
-Main feature of TinyApp is shortening long URLs, allows user to manage all created shortening URLs, and allow to direct to web site using shortURL.
+Main feature of TinyApp are shortening long URLs, allows users to manage their shortening URLs, and allows to direct to web site using shortURL.
-- Register users with email and password (eithe cannot be empty)
+- Register users with email and password (empty email or empty password not allowed)
 - Login/Logout
 - On Create New URL tab, users can create short-URL using long-URL and saved to MY URLs
 - On MY URLS (main page), users can manage(edit long-URL or delete) their created short-URL